 Kohrle J. Selenium and the control of thyroid hormone metabolism.Thyroid.
 Aug;15(8):841-53, 2005.

-Thyroid hormone synthesis, metabolism and action require adequate availability of the essential trace elements iodine and selenium, which affect homeostasis of thyroid hormone-dependent metabolic pathways.
+Thyroid hormone synthesis, metabolism, and action require adequate availability of the essential trace elements iodine and selenium, which affect the homeostasis of thyroid hormone-dependent metabolic pathways.
 The three selenocysteine-containing iodothyronine deiodinases constitute a novel gene family.
-Selenium is retained and deiodinase expression is maintained at almost normal levels in the thyroid gland, the brain and several other endocrine tissues during selenium deficiency, thus guaranteeing adequate local and systemic levels of the active thyroid hormone T(3).
-Due to their low tissue concentrations and their mRNA SECIS elements deiodinases rank high in the cellular and tissue-specific hierarchy of selenium distribution among various selenoproteins.
-While systemic selenium status and expression of abundant selenoproteins (glutathione peroxidase or selenoprotein P) is already impaired in patients with cancer, disturbed gastrointestinal resorption, unbalanced nutrition or patients requiring intensive care treatment, selenium-dependent deiodinase function might still be adequate.
-However, disease-associated alterations in proinflammatory cytokines, growth factors, hormones and pharmaceuticals modulate deiodinase isoenzyme expression independent from altered selenium status and might thus pretend causal relationships between systemic selenium status and altered thyroid hormone
+Selenium is retained and deiodinase expression is maintained at almost normal levels in the thyroid gland, the brain, and several other endocrine tissues during selenium deficiency, thus guaranteeing adequate local and systemic levels of the active thyroid hormone T(3).
+Due to their low tissue concentrations and their mRNA SECIS elements, deiodinases rank high in the cellular and tissue-specific hierarchy of selenium distribution among various selenoproteins.
+While systemic selenium status and expression of abundant selenoproteins (glutathione peroxidase or selenoprotein P) are already impaired in patients with cancer, disturbed gastrointestinal resorption, unbalanced nutrition or patients requiring intensive care treatment, selenium-dependent deiodinase function might still be adequate.
+However, disease-associated alterations in proinflammatory cytokines, growth factors, hormones, and pharmaceuticals modulate deiodinase isoenzyme expression independent from altered selenium status and might thus pretend causal relationships between systemic selenium status and altered thyroid hormone